tholonia/tholonia.github.io/_material/material_BecomingHumanCheatSheets.md

 title: Becoming Human Cheat Sheets
 ---

 "The Most Complete List of Best AI Cheat Sheets" by [BecomingHuman.AI](https://becominghuman.ai/), a project of the prophetic digital edge-lord Cliff High.
+References to Python libraries and techniques for machine learning, including KMeans clustering, Neural Networks, Grid SearchCV for parameter optimization, and Randomized Parameter Optimization.
+It also provides examples of how to use these libraries and techniques in practice.

 <!--more-->